ColorlabMD/DPX_Metadata_Editor/README.md

 # DPX_Metadata_Editor
 V0.95

-View, Edit and Modify DPX file headers
+View, Edit and Modify DPX file headers.
 View, Edit and Modify FFV1 rawcooked DPX file headers **** Write rawcooked packed headers at your own risk ******* MKVToolNix is neede for ffv1 rawcooked operations.
 User can set path to the bin.
 Defaults to homebrew installation on mac /opt/homebrew/bin/
 To install MKVToolNix with homebrew: brew install mkvtoolnix